rust-lang/rust/text/0000-unsafe-pointer-reform.md

-## `copy_from`
+## Only one of `copy_to` or `copy_from`

 `copy` is the only mutating `ptr` operation that doesn't write to the *first* argument.
 In fact, it's clearly backwards compared to C's memcpy.
 Instead it's ordered in analogy to `fs::copy`.

-Methodization could be an opportunity to "fix" this, and reorder the arguments.
-I don't have any strong feelings for which order is better, but I am concerned that doing this reordering will lead to developer errors.
-Either in translating to the new methods, or in using the method order when deciding to use the old functions.
+Methodization could be an opportunity to "fix" this, and reorder the arguments, providing only `copy_from`.
+However there is concern that this will lead to users doing a blind migration without checking argument order.

-This option should only be considered in tandem with a deprecation of `ptr::copy`.
+One possibly solution would be deprecating `ptr::copy` along with this as a "signal" that something strange has happened.
 But as discussed in the following section, immediately deprecating an API along with the introduction of its replacement tends to cause a mess in the broader ecosystem.

+On the other hand, `copy_to` isn't as idiomatic (see: `clone_from`), and there was disastisfaction in reinforcing this API design quirk.

+As a compromise, we opted to provide both, forcing users of `copy` to decided which they want.
+Ideally this will be copy_from with reversed arguments, as this is more idiomatic.
+Longterm we can look to deprecating `copy_to` and `ptr::copy` if desirable.
+Otherwise having these duplicate methods isn't a big deal (and is *technically* a bit more convenient for users with a reference and a raw pointer).